Massachusetts Real Estate- Merrimack Valley

 • and more….

 If a home buyer makes an offer a savvy buyer’s agent will check for permits.
 No buyer wants to pay for a deck that needs immediate repairs or a rebuild because of safety concerns and shoddy workmanship, even if it is brand new.
-By pulling a building permit it shows certain standards were adhered to when building the deck.

 Not Installing Proper Footings and Piers

 Installing deck posts directly on the ground, cement pad, or cinder block does not create a stable base for your deck.
-A proper footing and pier would be a 12″ concrete pad on top of a pier with the concrete mushroomed out at the bottom and the pier extending above ground level.
+A proper footing and pier would be a 12″ concrete pad on top of a pier with the concrete mushrooming out at the bottom and the deck pier extending above ground level.

 A deck with improper footings can quickly lean, sag or your new deck could fall over.